Benjamin Butler: Execution of William Mumford

 On June 7, 1862, Butler ordered the execution of William B. Mumford for tearing down a United States flag placed by Admiral Farragut on the United States Mint in New Orleans.
 In his memoirs, Butler maintained that "[a] party headed by Mumford had torn down the flag, dragged it through the streets and spit on it, and trampled on it until it was torn to pieces.
 It was then distributed among the rabble, and each one thought it a high honor to get a piece of it and wear it."
 Butler added that these actions were "against the laws of war and his country."

 Before Mumford was executed, Butler permitted him to make a speech for as long as he wished, and Mumford defended his actions by claiming that he was acting out of a high sense of patriotism.
 Most, including Mumford and his family, expected Butler to pardon him.
 The general refused to do so, but promised to care for his family if necessary.
 (After the war, Butler fulfilled his promise by paying off a mortgage on Mumford's widow's house and helping her find government employment.)
-For the execution and General Order No. 28, he was denounced (December 1862) by Confederate President Jefferson Davis in General Order 111 as a felon deserving capital punishment, who, if captured, should be reserved for execution.
+For the execution and General Order No. 28, he was denounced (December 1862) by Confederate President Jefferson Davis in General Order 111 as a felon deserving capital punishment, who, if captured, should be "reserved for execution".

-Actions against foreign consuls

-Butler also took aim at foreign consuls in New Orleans.
-He ordered the seizure of $800,000 that had been deposited in the office of the Dutch consul, imprisoned the French champagne magnate Charles Heidsieck, and took particular aim at George Coppell of Great Britain, whom he suspended for refusal to cooperate with the Union.
-Instead, Butler accused Coppell of giving aid to the Confederate cause.

-U.S. Secretary of State William Henry Seward sent Reverdy Johnson to New Orleans to investigate complaints of foreign consuls against certain Butler policies.
-Even when told by President Lincoln to restore a sugar shipment claimed by Europeans, Butler undermined the order.
-He also imposed a strict quarantine to protect against yellow fever, which had the added impact of delaying foreign commerce and bringing complaints to his headquarters from most foreign consuls.